-Found Footage 3D is a 2016 released horror American feature film written and directed by Steven DeGennaro and co-produced by DeGennaro, Charles Mulford, and Kim Henkel (co-writer of The Texas Chain Saw Massacre (1974).
-It was the first found footage horror movie shot natively in 3D.
+Found Footage 3D is a 2016 released American horror film written and directed by Steven DeGennaro and co-produced by DeGennaro, Charles Mulford and Kim Henkel (co-writer of The Texas Chain Saw Massacre (1974).
+It was the first found-footage horror movie shot natively in 3D.

 The movie stars Carter Roy, Alena von Stroheim, Chris O’Brien, Tom Saporito, Scott Allen Perry, Jessica Perrin, and film critic Scott Weinberg.

 A group of low-budget filmmakers set out to make Spectre of Death, “the first 3D found-footage horror film,” but find themselves in the first 3D found footage horror film when the evil entity from their movie escapes into their behind-the-scenes footage…

 “Found Footage 3D remains an entertaining watch despite its missteps, and it’s still far better than most ff films as it delivers solid performances, smart observations, and a fun ride.
 Its horror elements are lacking, but while you’ll never be frightened you’ll also never be bored — and that’s no small accomplishment for a ff film.”
 Film School Rejects

 “An exercise in Quaker oat-box metafiction, this pokes fun at particular failings of the found footage genre (including a dig at the they-keep-filming-because-they-need-the-light gambit of Hollow) and questions why anyone would want to tread the Blair Witch Project path yet again.
 An argument about Derek’s preference for CGI over practical effects skips past objection ‘but we can’t afford good CGI’ and when the spook shows up, it looks more like a black blur than a monster…” The Kim Newman Web Site